 ARTICLE IV - BOARD OF DIRECTORS

 Section 1.
 Number and Composition.
 The Board of Directors shall consist of not fewer than three (3) nor more than twenty-five members.
 The number of Board members should be determined by consideration by the Board, with reference to the needs of the Center in fulfilling its purposes and carrying out its projects.
-The Coordinator of the Missouri Center for the Book, an appointee of the Missouri State Library, shall serve as a permanent member of the Board of Directors and as a member of the Executive Committee.
 The immediate Past President of the Board of Directors shall be entitled to a position on the Board as an ex-officio (non-voting) member.
 Each of the remaining directors of the Board shall be elected by the Board in accordance with the terms of these By-Laws.

 Section 2.
 Terms and Qualifications.
 The members shall be elected at the March meeting of the Board and shall serve a three-year term.
-Members may be elected to two subsequent terms, for a total of nine years, but no fewer than three new members should be elected each year.
+Members may be elected to two subsequent terms, for a total of nine years.
 Former members may be considered for election after they have been off the Board for at least one year.
 In the event that the Board shall at any time increase or decrease the number of directors constituting the Board of Directors, then the term or classification of directors shall be as designated by the Board.

 Section 3.
 Regular Meetings.
-The Board shall hold triennial meetings, normally in the months of March, July, and November.
-The March meeting shall be the occasion of the election of officers and of new directors, as well as regular business of the Board.
-The dates and times of the July and November meetings should be established at this meeting, as well.
-Where necessary, the Board or the Executive Committee may propose holding a meeting in a different month and will provide adequate notice of the change to all Board members.
+The Board shall hold triennial meetings.
+The first annual meeting of the calendar year shall be the occasion of the election of officers and of new directors.
 Participation by means of conference telephone or other communication equipment shall be equivalent to presence in person, and shall count toward the quorum.

 Section 4.
 Special Meetings.
 Special meetings of the Board may be called at the request of the President or any two (2) directors.
 The person or persons calling the special meeting may designate the principal place of business of the corporation or any other acceptable location as the place for holding the special meeting.
 Notice of the special meeting must be provided at least ten (10) days in advance by written notice or e-mail to every director.
 A brief statement of the business to be transacted or the purpose of the meeting should be included.